 Technological Dependence Poses a Risk

-Although it is easy to claim that society is overly reliant on technology, it is impossible to ignore the role technology has had on society.
+Although it is easy to claim that society is overly dependent on technology, it is impossible to ignore the role technology has had on society.
 Technology has made life easier, safer, longer, and more enjoyable in several ways.
+While its benefits are undeniable, there is a growing concern that people are becoming overly dependent on technology.
 The key is to strike a balance in our technology usage.
 Technology should be utilized to enhance our lives rather than take over our lives.